YuqingY621/ir-fund-fact-sheet-generator/README.md

 - Asset-class allocation
 - Cash weight

-### Branding and PDF export
+### Branding, localization and export

 - Upload a `.jpg`, `.jpeg` or `.png` logo in the web app
 - Logo is validated and normalized locally
 - Maximum upload size is 5 MB
 - Aspect ratio is preserved
 - The logo appears in the upper-right corner of page 1 only
+- Generate reports in English or Chinese
+- Standard financial terminology uses controlled translations
+- Narrative text can optionally be translated using an LLM through OpenRouter
+- Calculated figures, dates, fund identifiers and portfolio weights are not modified by the translation layer
+- Export a fixed-layout investor-ready PDF
+- Export a fully editable PowerPoint version
+- PowerPoint text boxes, tables, lines, charts and logo can be moved and edited manually
-- PDF content follows the user's selected sections and metrics
+- Both PDF and PowerPoint follow the user's selected sections and metrics

 ## Repository structure